nanometre/bjj-ecommerce-tgc-proj3-react/README.md

 The wireframes for mobile and laptop display for the web application can be accessed [here](https://benedict19472.invisionapp.com/freehand/Wireframe--TGC-Proj-3--mXGLRhfsr?dsid_h=503ba82c8a8ab93bf1d9aa30cf17eabdbacc48e25df6719698deb92da27dbbb0&uid_h=5a1828007a271c9d5497b0558b46e0ef2ead753c17efbedf4d212e9bec42337b)

 ### Surface
 **Colours**: A combination of black and white is used for the web application.
-The color combination create a contrast to achieve a clean and simplistic look.
+The colour combination creates a contrast to achieve a clean and simplistic look.

 **Font Choice**: Roboto font is used for all the headings and Libre Franklin font is used for the other type of texts.
-The sans-serif font style are selected to make texts legible and readable.
+The sans-serif font style is selected to make texts legible and readable.
 Standard font sizes are used as the web application is catered for adults.

 **Layout**: Simple layout with navigation bar and buttons which enable users to easily navigate the web application.